quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

   fields, which are now called packet_type instead of type)
 * Events are given an importance indicator (issue \#22)
 * Event names are more consistent and use past tense (issue \#21)
+* Triggers have been redefined as properties of the "data" field and updated for most events (issue \#23)

 # Design Variations